TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 17/John 17.2.md

 ---

-even as thou gavest him authority over all flesh, that to all whom thou hast given him, he should give eternal life.
+even as you gave him authority over all flesh, he will give eternal life to all whom you have given him.